alospeaks/cisco-dc-automation/LabGuide/section-5-3-restclient.md

 5. Select `NXOS-API` collection.
 6. Change the request to be of `GET` type
 4. Change the url will be `http://switch-ip/api/mo/sys/intf/phys-[eth1/1].json`
-4. Create a New Request.
-Click on the NXOS-API Collection folder and click + button.
-Request Name : "Get-int-status".
-Click create.
-5. In the URL field , select GET and then type your object url (see the picture below).
-It should look something like this http://10.114.217.215/api/mo/sys/phys-[eth1/1].json
-6. Click on the `Save`
 7. Click on `Send`   Send button.
 7. Take note of the adminSt, accessVlan and descr from the Response window.
 We are going to modify these attributes of this object in the next exercise.